Russia's war on Ukraine latest: New Year's Day attacks | Law-Order

 RUSSIAN DRONE AND MISSILE STRIKES * Ukraine's Air Force command said it had destroyed 45 Iranian-made Shahed drones overnight -- 32 of them on Sunday after midnight and 13 late on Saturday.

-* That was on top of 31 missile attacks and 12 air strikes across the country in the past 24 hours.
-ZELENSKIY ADDRESS
+* That was on top of 31 missile attacks and 12 air strikes across the country in the past 24 hours. * Russia's defence ministry said it had targeted production, storage and launch sites of Ukrainian drones with long range missiles on Saturday, with the aim of thwarting what it called potential "terrorist attacks" against Russia.

-* President Volodymyr Zelenskiy said in a New Year message that his only wish for all Ukrainians for 2023 was victory and resolved to stay the course while the country fights for it. * "This year has struck our hearts.
-We've cried out all the tears.
-We've shouted all the prayers," Zelenskiy said.

-"We fight and will continue to fight.
-For the sake of the key word: 'victory'."
-PUTIN ADDRESS
+The ministry added that it had destroyed two Polish-made AHS Krab self-propelled howitzers in the Donetsk region.
+Reuters was not able to verify the reports.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)